Annyeong haseyo (traditional Korean greeting)

 - Korean can also enhance your enjoyment of televised Korean dramas and your travel to Korea.

 Take Korean language classes and start learning more about this thriving culture!
-The sequence in the language at HPU begins with KOREAN 1100 and continues with KOR 1200, 2100, 2200.
+The sequence in the language at HPU begins with KOREAN 1100 every fall semester and continues with KOR 1200 in the spring.
 Each college semester is roughly equivalent to one year of high school Korean.

 For more information about Korean language classes, please contact Young-Shin Kubota at firstname.lastname@example.org.